James Huckle: 2011

 At the 2011 ISSF World Cup in Korea he broke double Olympic gold medallist Malcolm Cooper's British record in the three positions rifle.
 In the 50 metres rifle prone event he achieved the minimum qualifying standard for the 2012 Summer Olympics with a score of 591 points at the ISSF World Cup in Fort Benning, United States.

 Huckle was named as one of the 2011 Team Essex Ambassadors for the 2012 London Olympics, receiving a £6,500 bursary from Essex County Council in exchange for visiting schools and community groups in order to inspire people about the 2012 Olympic and Paralympic Games.
 In November he was again named as a Team Essex Ambassador for 2012 and also won his second Sports Personality of the year award.

 2012

 Huckle was selected as one of ten shooters to represent Great Britain at the 2012 Summer Olympics in London.
 He competed in the men's 50 metre rifle three positions and men's 50 metre rifle prone events at the Royal Artillery Barracks in Woolwich, and also the 10 m air rifle competition.

+Career after shooting

+Huckle transitioned to tech and finance following his shooting career: